 - LinkedIn ads.
 We ran a similar segmentation as in Facebook, we used people’s job titles to target educators and LinkedIn groups to target people interested in online learning.
-However, average CTR turned out to be really low (0.073%) so we decided against continuing with this channels after just two days, to focus efforts in others.
+However, the average CTR turned out to be really low (0.073%) so we decided against continuing with this channel after just two days, to focus efforts on others.

 Most of these tactics were executed in the first two days of the launch, others we tried once the giveaway had started.